 Right Moral and Good

 It has been said that we are living in a time of great change.
-There are new voices in Washington, the legislature, and even in the world of activism.
-If we could give leadership advice at this pivotal moment, we wish that change, which has been given so much lip service, be based on the principle of right, moral, and good.
+There are new voices in Washington, the legislature, and even the world of activism.
+If we could give leadership advice at this pivotal moment, we wish that change, which has been given so much lip service, be based on the principle of right, moral and good.
 We encourage leadership to weigh decision making and subsequent action using this three-legged principle.
-Right, moral, and good means:
+Right, moral and good means:

 Right.
 Right refers to the information on which decisions are made and asks if that fact base is correct.
 What are the holes in it and where might it be potentially wrong?
 Is the information on which actions are planned logical?
 Does it pass the smell or common sense test?
 Can it be substantiated by independent, third party sources?
 Right is not a feeling; it is the cold hard facts that withstand repeated tests to discredit them.

 Moral.
-Morality concerns principles conduct.
+Moral concerns principles conduct.
 For moral teachings, we often look to the Golden Rule or the 10 Commandments.
 The Golden Rule quite simply states, “Do unto others as you would have others do unto you.”
-Since most people don’t’ seek harm, we should behave toward others as we would want them behave toward us.
+Since most people don’t seek harm, we should behave toward others as we would want them to behave toward us.
 The 10 Commandments also provide moral guidance.
 “Do not bear false witness against your neighbor” – don’t lie.
 “Do not steal” – don’t take things that aren’t yours.
-“Do not covet….” – don’t desire or scheme to obtain that which belongs to another.
+“Do not covet” – don’t desire or scheme to obtain that which belongs to another.
 Morality doesn’t equate to any specific religion or doctrine; all religions have their tests of moral conduct.
-Still, the test for moral acts queries, do potential actions find their root in lies, harm, theft, or greed?
+Still, the test for moral acts queries, do potential actions find their roots in lies, harm, theft, or greed?
 Would I want to be treated this way?

 We encourage leadership both nationally and locally to weigh these three tenets in its decision making process and as it considers subsequent actions based on this process.
 If we are to engender change at this pivotal time, then change should mend the rips and tears in our society.
 Engaging in thinking that is right, moral, and good – holistically – gives all of us the best chance of producing the results we all want and for which we chanted change in the first place.